 Easter Vigil, Visita Iglesia, Stations of the Cross, and confessions are all part of Black Saturday.
 Midnight Mass often involves outdoor fire and the blessing of the Paschal candle.

 The last day of festivities is Easter Sunday.
 Easter is locally called Pasko ng Pagkabuhay or Pasko ng Muling Pagkabuhay, where Pasko in Tagalog means "Christmas", Muling—"again", and "Pagkabuhay"—"Resurrection".
 The main Easter day tradition is Salubong or "welcoming."
 It consists of two processions—men accompany the statue of the Risen Jesus, and still-sorrowful women follow the statue of the Virgin Mary until the mother and the son meet—this marks the start of the joyful celebration.
 Masses on Easter Day are overcrowded.

-You might wonder whether Filipinos organise Easter egg hunts—they do, right near churches, and sometimes also in the shopping malls.
-So the kids have options to participate.
-Some people also hold egg hunts at their homes.
+You might wonder whether Filipinos organize Easter egg hunts—they do, right near churches, and sometimes also in the shopping malls.
+So the kids have options to participate and some people also hold egg hunts at their homes.